 Smart greenhouses are revolutionizing the agricultural industry by creating a self-sustaining microclimate perfect for crop production.
 Controlled environments allow farmers to eliminate worries of unpredictable weather or predators while harvesting real-time data that maximizes efficiency and improves yields with precision irrigation, temperature control, lighting adjustment, and more.

 Semi-automatic robots with arms can detect weeds and spray pesticides on the affected plants, preventing extensive damage as well as reducing the overall pesticide costs.
 These robots can also be used in harvesting and lifting.
 Heavy farming vehicles can also be navigated from the comfort of homes through phone screens to perform tasks and GPS can track their positions at any time.

-Drones equipped with sensors and cameras are used for imaging, mapping, and surveying the farms.
+Drones in agriculture are equipped with sensors and cameras and are used for imaging, mapping, and surveying farms.
 They can be remotely controlled or they can fly automatically through agriculture software-controlled flight plans in their embedded systems, working in coordination with sensors and GPS.
 From the drone data, insights can be drawn regarding crop health, irrigation, spraying, planting, soil and field, plant counting and yield prediction, and much more.

 Computer imaging involves the use of sensor cameras installed at different points on the farm or drones equipped with cameras.
 The images they capture undergo digital processing to derive meaningful insights from them.
 They are used for quality control, disease detection, irrigation monitoring, and sorting and grading the produce after harvest.
 Image processing using machine learning incorporates comparing images from a database with images of standing crops to determine the size, shape, color, and growth, therefore controlling the quality.